sd17spring/sd17spring.github.io/_assignments/setup-your-environment.md

 Now that you've created a fork of the ReadingJournal repo, you should clone it to your desktop.
 In the web browser window that you used to fork the base repo, copy the URL that points to your fork of that repo.
-For me, the URL looks like this: `https://github.com/paulruvolo/ReadingJournal.git`.
-I got this link by copying the highlighted text in the screenshot below.
+For Paul, the URL looks like this: `https://github.com/paulruvolo/ReadingJournal.git`.
+He got this link by copying the highlighted text in the screenshot below.

 [![](/assets/assignments/setup-your-environment/screenshot.png)](/assets/assignments/setup-your-environment/screenshot.png)